 Before You Arrive

-There are a few things you should take care of before you arrive.
+Some additional items to be completed before you arrive.
 In particular, please make sure you have read the following guides:

 Next Steps: Graduate Arts and Sciences: General information for all graduate students joining the College of Arts and Sciences.
 Includes information about sending in your official transcripts, setting up your student account, health insurance, and proof of immunization.